Questions

 Does everyone self-assign everything?

 No. Self-selection needs constraints.
 Some work requires stable coverage, some work should rotate, and some work is assigned because the system cannot afford a gap.
+Capability boundaries, legal controls, and escalation rules still matter.

 What happens to managers?